|

 Step 3: Converting the payroll

-1. Proceed to click on Data -> Support Menu -> Currency Changes 2.
+1. Go to Data > Support Menu > Currency Changes 2.
 Click on the Currency Changes tab 3.
-Select United States Dollar on “Change Currency To”
+Select United States Dollar on 'Change Currency To'

 4. Click on ‘Apply’